Corporate Governance

 The successful delivery of CMO’s strategy depends upon attracting and retaining the right talent.
 This starts with having a high-quality and diverse board.
 Balance is an important requirement for the composition of the board, not only in the number of executive and non-executive directors, but also the skill, knowledge, and expertise each director brings.

-As at 31 December 2021, the board comprised an independent non-executive chairman, three executive directors, and two non-executive directors, one of whom is deemed independent by the board.
-A short biography of each of the directors in office at the date of this report can be found here.
+As at 31 December 2022, the board comprised an independent non-executive chairman, three executive directors, and two non-executive directors, one of whom is deemed independent by the board.
+A short biography of each of the directors in office, at the date of this report, is set out on pages 39 to 40.

 The role of the chairman is to run the business of the board, ensuring appropriate strategic focus and direction in the board’s discussions, and to facilitate relationships and engagement with shareholders.
 The chairman also holds responsibility for ensuring the Group is appropriately governed, and that it embraces the principles of good corporate governance and the values that underpin those principles.